| |

 Storage

-Reheat this zucchini orzo in an oven-safe pan, covered, in the oven at 350F or lower until heated through.
+Reheat: Reheat this pasta in an oven-safe pan, covered, in the oven at 350F or lower until heated through.
 You can also microwave it in a microwave-safe bowl.

 If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-This zucchini orzo pairs the ultimate summer vegetable in shredded form with garlic, shallots, peas, and Pecorino Romano cheese for a 30-minute, flavor-packed meal.
+This summer lemon zucchini pasta pairs the ultimate summer vegetable in grated form with garlic, shallots, peas, and Pecorino Romano cheese.
+You can also have it on the table in about 30 minutes with very little prep.

 Prep Time 15 minutes